-The loan forgiveness amount is proportionate to the number of employees and wage amounts during the covered 8-week period.
-You may also owe money if you use loan funds for anything other than payroll costs, mortgage interest, rent, and utilities payments during the 8-week loan period.
+The loan forgiveness amount is proportionate to the number of employees and wage amounts during the covered period.
+You may also owe money if you use loan funds for anything other than payroll costs, mortgage and loan interest, rent, and utilities during the covered period.
 And if the loan amount is more than allowable expenses, that portion will not be forgiven.

 - Level of Payroll: Your loan forgiveness will also be reduced if you decrease salaries and wages by more than 25% for any employee who made less than $100,000 annualized in 2019.

 - Rehiring: You have until December 31, 2020 to restore your FTE and salary/wage levels for any changes made between February 15, 2020 and April 26, 2020.